dollliandra/DollLiaSpellblade/README.md

 The Spellweaver is a mobility focused class, and as such has tools to get in and out of combat quickly.
 * Flèche is a gapcloser melee strike, but with the Fancy Footwork upgrade, can dash through an enemy in melee range.
 * Displacement lets you backflip away from a target as you strike them.

+## License
+* Code - You are free to this mod's to help write your own mods for Kinky Dungeon, so long as you credit DollLia.
+* Sprites - You may NOT use the spritework contained in this mod for any purpose.
+* Audio - The mod samples royalty-free audio, the details of which are listed in Readme.txt.